yiuc/behave-challenge/RUNBOOK.md

 # Question 2a

 Under this challenge, you will be testing a mass assignment vulnerability's REST API endpoint of a web application.
 Using the Behave framework, you are to construct a Behavior-Driven Development (BDD) test script to test the /rest/v1/user, which is vulnerable to mass assignmentuser endpoint, trying to create a new user.
-Revised the case [q2-mass-assignment](./features/q2-mass-assignment.feature) fill int the blank **(FITB)** and receive the pass result.
+Revised the case [q2-mass-assignment](./features/q2-mass-assignment.feature) fill int the blank **(FITB)** and receive the pass result with any group.

 1. Jump into the Docker environment
 2. `export APP2_URL=${APP2_URL}`